• Skip to primary navigation

 Be the first to receive new posts and get access to our Subscribers Only Page.

-Embroidered eyes on owl
+Embroidered eyes on owl.

-Owl body pieces right sides together
+Owl body pieces right sides together, wrong side up.

 Once the body parts are on you can match up the two body pieces, with the right sides together.
 Sew all along the outside edge, leaving the bottom open for turning.